Curve counting and S-duality: Modularity

 \section{Modularity}

-On Calabi-Yau threefolds the invariants $\Omega_{v_n}(X)$ are expected to have modular properties.
-There are two points of view on this; one physical (``S-duality") and one mathematical (Noether-Lefschetz theory).
-We describe these now on a Calabi-Yau threefold $X$ with $H^1(\cO_X)=0$ and $H^2(X,\Z)_{\mathrm{tors}}=0$ for simplicity.
+On Calabi--Yau threefolds, the invariants $\Omega_{v_n}(X)$ are expected to have modular properties.
+There are two points of view on this: one physical (``S-duality'') and one mathematical (Noether--Lefschetz theory).
+We describe these now on a Calabi--Yau threefold $X$ with $H^1(\cO_X)=0$ and $H^2(X,\Z)_{\tors}=0$ for simplicity.